Talent

 Work Dates

-Final Work dates will be determined once local High Schools confirm last day of school based on snow days used.
+Final work dates may be adjusted once local high schools confirm their last day of school based on snow days used.

 Work Schedule

-Student work schedules can be flexible but must not exceed 7.5 hours per day.
-The program will pay for up to 20 hours per week in the unit and an additional 2-3 hours of Professional Development scheduled by our office and held outside of your unit each Friday.
+Student work schedules can be flexible but must not exceed 8 hours per day.
+Students may work up to 20 hours per week within the hosting department.

 Rate of Pay